Colin-b/pyxelrest/README.md

 ### Generating user defined functions

-When `pyxelrest.GENERATE_UDF_ON_IMPORT` is set to `True` (default behavior), UDFs are generated based on a configuration file by loading (e.g. on first import) pyxelrest.pyxelrestgenerator.py.

-You can manually regenerate UDFs by calling `pyxelrest.load()` and providing your custom configuration.
+You can manually (re)generate UDFs by calling `pyxelrest.load()` and providing your custom configuration.

-All UDFs can be found within pyxelrest.user_defined_functions.py.
+All UDFs can be found within `pyxelrest.user_defined_functions`.

 ## Frequently Asked Question